 Angular contact ball bearings are engineered for use in high-speed, high precision applications for:

 * General industry

 A common choice, at higher precision levels, for applications such as machine tool spindles where both accuracy and high thrust loads are present.
-They are typically mounted in pairs, providing thrust capacity in either direction and good rigidity for applications where shaft movement is critical.
+They are typically mounted in pairs, also called duplex bearings, providing thrust capacity in either direction and good rigidity for applications where shaft movement is critical.

 Double row assemblies offer shaft rigidity, compactness, and higher radial capacity as well as moderate thrust capacity in both directions.